huyphan/KittyGPT/README.md

 * Prompt templates: you can create templates for prompts, allowing you to quickly generate structured input for the API calls.

+## Why I created this project

+I needed to streamline my GenAI workflow, but I encountered several limitations with existing tools available in the market.
+They were either overly expensive, web-based (making me hesitant to trust them with my API key), or lacking the specific features I required.
+As a personal weekend challenge, I embarked on creating this project to learn SwiftUI and see how far I could go.
+The code was written with significant guidance and assistance from ChatGPT itself.

 ## Credits

 This project makes use of the following resources: